 Although management has not fully remediated the material weaknesses mentioned above, management believes progress is being made as we continue the engagement with a consulting firm specializing in Sarbanes-Oxley Section 404 compliance to assist us in the implementation of internal controls for financial reporting and disclosure and our remediation efforts.
-During the first quarter of 2011, the consulting firm completed an audit of the company's third and fourth quarter controls and reported that of 57 reporting controls and 3 IT application controls tested only 3 deficiencies were noted.
-Management is currently working with the outside consulting firm to remediate these deficiencies.
+During the first half of 2011, the consulting firm completed an analysis of the Company's first and second quarter controls and reported that of 68 reporting controls tested there were no deficiencies identified.
 Management will continue to test the company's business cycles and controls during 2011 to ensure adherence to policies, completeness of reporting, segregation of incompatible duties and compliance with generally accepted accounting principles; and we intend to continue to monitor and evaluate these and other factors affecting our internal controls as our resources and available liquidity permit.
 Until such time, our internal controls over financial reporting may be subject to additional material weaknesses and deficiencies that we have not yet identified.
 Management is responsible for and is committed to achieving and maintaining a strong control environment, high ethical standards, and financial reporting integrity.
 This commitment continues to be communicated to, and reinforced with, our employees.